smohler/labio-all/README.md

 ### Setup and Running the API

-#### Using Docker (Preferred)

-Both `run.sh` (for Unix-like systems) and `run.bat` (for Windows) will first check if Docker is installed:
+Both `run.sh` (for Mac and Unix-like systems) and `run.bat` (for Windows) are provided to automate the setup and running process.
+These scripts will:

+1. Check if Docker is installed.
-1. If Docker is detected, the scripts will build a Docker image and run the Flask app inside a container.
+    - If Docker is detected, they will build a Docker image and run the Flask app inside a container.
-2. Access the API at `http://127.0.0.1:5000/`.

-#### Without Docker

-If Docker is not installed, the scripts will set up and run the Flask app locally:
+    - If Docker is not installed, they will:

-1. They'll check if Python 3 is installed.
+        1. Check if Python 3 is installed.
         2. Set up a virtual environment (if not already set up).
         3. Install the required Python packages.
         4. Run the Flask app.
-5. Access the API at `http://127.0.0.1:5000/`.
+2. Once the Flask app is running, you can access the API at `http://127.0.0.1:5000/`.

 ### Running the Scripts

-#### On Unix-like systems:
+#### For Mac and Unix-like systems:

 ```bash
 chmod +x run.sh
 ./run.sh
 ```

-#### On Windows:
+#### For Windows:

 Double-click on `run.bat` or run it from the command prompt.